 While you’re there, check the HSTS Secure box as well – this encrypts the connection and prevents improper access or impersonation of your website.

 Learn more about these options from the Squarespace Support SSL Certificates guide.

 8. Check your site speed

-Search engines and users prefer fast-loading webpages over slow ones, and page speed is used as a ranking signal that can help your website if it loads quickly.
+Search engines and users prefer fast-loading webpages over slow ones, and page load speed factors into how Google’s core ranking systems assess the overall page experience.